SimonTheLion/Segment_Triggered_Flow/ReadMe.md

 - Fetches profiles from a specified Klaviyo segment.
 - Maintains a local cache of segment members.
 - Sends an event to Klaviyo when a profile joins or leaves the segment.
+- Stores and update a custom property when a profile joins or leaves the segment.
 - Stores API credentials and segment details in a separate constants file for security.
 - Uses logging to track script execution and errors.